Using tox with the Jenkins Integration Server¶

 In an extension to Access package artifacts between multiple tox-runs you can also configure Jenkins jobs to

-access each others artifacts. tox
+access each others artifacts. tox uses the distshare directory

 to access artifacts and in a Jenkins context (detected via existence

-of the environment variable HUDSON_URL
+of the environment variable HUDSON_URL); it defaults to

-to {toxworkdir}/distshare
+to {toxworkdir}/distshare.

 This means that each workspace will have its own distshare